patzly/buzz-android/README.md

 Buzz Android is an unofficial open-source Android game based on the official Spelling Bee by The New York Times.

+> ⚠️ Because word lists with every real word are very hard to make, especially in German where every noun can be combined with every other noun, I will no longer maintain this project.

 ## Download

 <a href='https://github.com/patzly/spelling-android/releases'><img alt='Get it on GitHub' height="80" src='assets/badge_github.png'/></a>